Package insert / prescribing information

 Penicillin should be used with caution in individuals with histories of significant allergies and/or asthma.
 Whenever allergic reactions occur, penicillin should be withdrawn unless, in the opinion of the physician, the condition being treated is life-threatening and amenable only to penicillin therapy.
 The use of antibiotics may result in overgrowth of nonsusceptible organisms.
 If new infections due to bacteria or fungi occur, the drug should be discontinued and appropriate measures taken.

-Bacteriologic studies to determine the causative organisms and their susceptibility to Nafcillin should be performed.
-(See CLINICAL PHARMACOLOGY - Microbiology.)
+Bacteriologic studies to determine the causative organisms and their susceptibility to the penicillinase-resistant penicillins should be performed.
+(See CLINICAL PHARMACOLOGY, Microbiology).
 In the treatment of suspected staphylococcal infections, therapy should be changed to another active agent if culture tests fail to demonstrate the presence of staphylococci.

 Periodic assessment of organ system function including renal, hepatic, and hematopoietic should be made during prolonged therapy with Nafcillin.
 White blood cell and differential cell counts should be obtained prior to initiation of therapy and periodically during therapy with Nafcillin.
-Periodic urinalysis, blood urea nitrogen, and creatinine determinations should be performed during therapy with Nafcillin.
-SGOT and SGPT values should be obtained periodically during therapy to monitor for possible liver function abnormalities.
+Urinalysis, serum blood urea nitrogen, and creatinine determinations should be performed at baseline and periodically during therapy with Nafcillin.
+Serum bilirubin, SGOT, SGPT, alkaline phosphatase, and gamma qlutamyl transferase should be obtained at baseline and periodically during therapy, especially when using high Nafcillin doses.

 Nafcillin in high dosage regimens, i.e., 2 grams every 4 hours, has been reported to decrease the effects of warfarin.
 When Nafcillin and warfarin are used concomitantly, the prothrombin time should be closely monitored and the dose of warfarin adjusted as necessary.
 This effect may persist for up to 30 days after Nafcillin has been discontinued.